Milad-Akarie/auto_route_library/README.md

 ```dart
  AutoRoute(page: ProfileScreen, guards: [AuthGuard]);
 ```
-After we run code generation, our router will have a required named argument called authGuard or whatever your guard name is
+After we run code generation, our router will have a required named argument called authGuard or whatever your guard name is.
 ```dart
 // we pass our AuthGuard to the generated router.
 final _appRouter = AppRouter(authGuard: AuthGuard());